thycotic/rabbitmq-helper/docs/usecases/installation/prepare-offline.md

-# Preparing for installation on a computer NOT connected to the Internet
+# Preparing for Installation on a Computer NOT Connected to the Internet

-You an easily prepare an offline install.
-This is useful in cases where the host you are trying to install RabbitMq on does not outbound Internet access and therefore cannot download any installers directly.
+You can easily prepare an offline install for RabbitMQ.
+This is useful in cases where the host you are trying to install RabbitMQ on does not have outbound Internet access and therefore cannot download any installers directly.

+To perform an offline install, follow these steps:

-- Install the helper on a host that *does* have access to the Internet
+- Install the RabbitMQ Helper on a host that *does* have access to the Internet
-- Run the following example.
+- Run the example script listed below on the machine where the Helper is downloaded
-- Copy the downloaded installers to the target host
+- Copy the downloaded installers (Helper & RabbitMQ) to the target (offline) host machine
-- Conduct the desired off-line installation on the target host
+- Conduct the desired off-line installation on the target host by running the installers

 ```powershell
 #This can be any path you like